wistia/wistia-open-docs/_posts/data-api.md

 #### Parameters

 You can specify the owner of the new project by passing an optional parameter.
-The person you specify must be a manager in the account.
+The person you specify must be a Manager in the account.

 Parameter Name   | Description
 -----------------|----------------
-adminEmail (optional) | The email address of the account manager that will be the owner of the new project.
+adminEmail (optional) | The email address of the account Manager that will be the owner of the new project.
 Defaults to the Account Owner if invalid or omitted.

 #### The Response